arm/tosa-adapter-model-explorer/README.md

-# Model Explorer TOSA Flatbuffer
+# TOSA Adapter for Model Explorer

-A model explorer TOSA Flatbuffer plugin
+A TOSA adapter for Model Explorer plugin

 ## Getting Started